 Shortly after Princess Wencheng was granted by emperor Taizong of Tang to marry to King Songtsan Gampo in 641AD, the intermarriage for harmony and peace between Han and Tibetan led to an unexpected people-to-people communication and brotherhood.
 The cultural exchange between Han and Tibetan covered areas of agriculture, astrology, Buddhism and far beyond.
 Gradually, Tibetan calendar adopted some of the holiday practices on Chinese calendar.
 Here comes the existence of Tibetan New Year on Tibetan calendar.

 The Tibetan New year, also known as Losar Festival, is the most important festival on the Tibetan calendar.
 Based on the Tibetan Calendar, annual New Year celebration begins on December 29 and lasts 2 weeks.Tibetan New Year offers the travelers a great opportunity to enjoy the annual festive occasion with local Tibetans.

-Tibetan New Year 2018 will be celebrated on Feb, 16, 2018, while Tibetan New Year 2017 has been observed on Feb, 27, 2017.
+Tibetan New Year 2018 will be celebrated on Feb, 16, 2018.
 And please bear in mind that the exact date of Tibetan New Year varies from Chinese solar calendar.
 The following situations may occur:

 a.Day 1 of Tibetan New Year is the same day on Chinese solar calendar.

 b.Day 1 of Tibetan New Year may be one day earlier or later that on Chinese solar calendar.

 c.Day 1 of Tibetan New Year may be one month earlier or later that on Chinese solar calendar.

 Present Hada, the white cememonial scarf, to the eldly of the family

 During the festival, people celebrate by some ancient ceremonies which represent the struggle between good and evil.
 Lamas are chanting and passing fire torches through the crowds.
 People perform the dance of the deer and amusing battles between the king and his ministers, and so on, people are cheering for the coming new year by dancing, singing, and merrymaking.